 M5 Land adjacent to High Greenscoe Quarry (extension): The allocation, comprising an eastward extension of the existing brick-making mudstone quarry, will continue any existing impacts, bringing some of them closer to a listed building while, at the same time, increasing distance from other properties to the north and west that will have been affected by existing working.
-The area has, however, been noted as a strategic resource in Policy SP8, which reflects its potential importance in the supply of high quality brick to local and national markets, although a justification of need may be required to support further extension in the light of the potential impacts.
-The proximity of the quarry to human and wildlife assets necessitates a range of mitigation measures, some of which will reduce the workable area.
+The area has, however, been noted as a strategic resource in policy SP9, which reflects its potential importance in the supply of high quality brick to local and national markets.
+The proximity of the quarry to human and wildlife assets necessitates a range of mitigation measures, some of which may reduce the workable area.

 M6 Land between Overby and High House Quarries (extension): The sustainability of this site for future extraction of sand and gravel, is justified primarily by the operation of existing quarries to the northeast and southwest, which demonstrate that local impacts are capable of being mitigated effectively and that the location is an important source of aggregate available to markets in the north of the county.
-The County Council must meet its landbank requirements for the forthcoming seven years, but there is no reason why sites cannot be allocated with the aim of maintaining the landbank in the longer term, though there should be some subsequent review of which ones are the most sustainable locations.
-Nevertheless, this allocation provides flexibility in safeguarding a location to provide scope to deliver additional resource in the event that reserves at existing sites peter out, or that there is an unanticipated increase in aggregate sales during the Plan period.
+This allocation provides flexibility in safeguarding a location to provide scope to deliver additional resource in the event that reserves at the existing two sites peter out, or that there is an unanticipated increase in aggregate sales during the Plan period.
 It is considered appropriate to safeguard the site, insofar as this also provides notice of possible extraction in the longer term, and it is not evident that this has a substantial blighting impact on the surrounding area.

-M8 Land adjacent to Cardewnires Quarry (extension): The sustainability of this site for future extraction of sand and gravel, is justified primarily by the operation of the existing quarry, which demonstrates that local impacts are capable of being mitigated effectively and that the location is an important source of aggregate available to markets in the north of the county.
-The County Council must meet its landbank requirements for the forthcoming seven years, but there is no reason why sites cannot be allocated with the aim of maintaining the landbank in the longer term, though there should be some subsequent review of which ones are the most sustainable locations.
-Nevertheless, this allocation provides flexibility in safeguarding a location to provide scope to deliver additional resource in the event that reserves at existing site peters out, or that there is an unanticipated increase in aggregate sales during the Plan period.
+M8 Land adjacent to Cardewmires Quarry (extension): The sustainability of this site for future extraction of sand and gravel, is justified primarily by the operation of the existing quarry, which demonstrates that local impacts are capable of being mitigated effectively and that the location is an important source of aggregate available to markets in the north of the county.
+This allocation provides flexibility in safeguarding a location to provide scope to deliver additional resource in the event that reserves at the existing site peters out, or that there is an unanticipated increase in aggregate sales during the Plan period.
 It is considered appropriate to safeguard the site, insofar as this provides notice of possible extraction in the longer term, and it is not evident that this has a substantial blighting impact on the surrounding area.